Full Privacy Statement

 3.1 How we may use your personal information

-We primarily collect your personal information so that we can provide you with the best possible finance and insurance products and services that we and our authorised dealer network have to offer, to create a more personalised experience for you and to comply with our legal, regulatory, industry or workplace requirements.
+We primarily collect your personal information so that we can provide you with the best possible finance and insurance products and services that we and our authorised retailer network have to offer, to create a more personalised experience for you and to comply with our legal, regulatory, industry or workplace requirements.
 More specific purposes include but are not limited to:

 - Any purpose which we inform you about when we collect your personal information or to which you have provided your consent;

 - Any related purpose which would be reasonably necessary or directly related to one or more of our functions or activities;